rjshrjndrn/dotfiles/readme.md

 or

-curl -SsL bit.do/webinit-sh | bash
+wget bit.do/webinit-sh && bash webinit-sh